 Yes.
 We no longer accept paper applications or other documents.
 The application is a two-part process.
-The day after you complete and submit the initial application information, you will receive an email with instructions on completing the MBA application through the GAMES admission system.
-Once all items are completed in GAMES and you have submitted your GMAT or GRE scores, you may submit the application.
+The day after you complete and submit the initial application information, you will receive an email with instructions on completing the MBA application through the graduate application system.
+Once all items are completed in the graduate application and you have submitted your GMAT or GRE scores, you may submit the application.

 I do not have 2 years of management/leadership experience.
 Can I still be admitted to the program?